bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 ::: tip

 Confusing coordinate systems are one of the number one reasons why you might encounter problems with data!
 While many modern data sets are standardizing on WGS 84 coordinates, you'll want to figure out what coordinate system your data is in when you access it.
+You can either find the coordinate system on the portal you downloaded the data from or by bringing it into GIS software.

 :::